pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

       --out examples/out/geneAssoc
 **Important Note:** The parameter of "--vcf-ref" is the genotypes in VCF format and can be downloaded from https://pmglab.top/genotypes/#/.
 The users should download the proper vcf files according to their research subjects' ancestry.
 The combination of "--vcf-ref" and "--keep-ref" can keep the parsed vcf data (KGGSEE object format) in a local folder named like "VCFRefhg19" under the output folder (here is the "examples/out/geneAssoc").
 When the users want to run another analysis, the users can use the option "--saved-ref" instead of the "--vcf-ref" and "keep-ref" to save time.
 The parameter of "--saved-ref" is the full path of folder "VCFRefhg19" (see example in the following part).

-3.2 Estimate the phenotype-associated cell-types of a phenotype
+3.2 Estimate the phenotype-associated cell-types of a phenotype (DESE)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Purpose: Estimate the relevant cell-types of a phenotype and finely map associated genes according to selective expression.